 CSAH subcontracts with the City of Savannah to serve 54 households where the primary resident has an identified special need.
 Using the Housing First model and a Harm Reduction emphasis, CSAH provides case management, referrals to supportive services, and rental assistance to residents living in units across the City of Savannah.

-CSAH staff go into the community where homeless individuals live and congregate, including homeless camps, under bridges, in abandoned buildings, and on the street to reach out and offer assistance.
+CSAH staff go into the community where individuals experiencing homelessness live and congregate to offer assistance, supplies, and referrals.
+Outreach occurs in homeless camps, under bridges, in abandoned buildings and on the street.

 CSAH staff provide intensive case work with individuals to address a variety of issues that lead to homelessness.
 Case managers provide resources and counseling to help individuals with medical concerns, chemical health assessments, mental health assessments, life planning, and food, clothing, and shelter options.